 This ISP offers low-priced dial-up services that include virus protection, an accelerator, 24/7 support, eight email addresses and a personal homepage.
-They offer DSL plans that range from 1.5Mbps to 6Mbps and cable connections ranging from 768Kbps to 15Mbps.
-They also offer satellite subscriptions through their partnership with HughesNet.
-As mentioned, they provide more access numbers than most, which means their dial-up customers have a better chance at acquiring a good connection quickly.
-In fact, they provide over 50 in the Miami area and over 45 in the San Diego area.
+EarthLink offers DSL plans that range from 1.5 Mbps to 6 Mbps and cable connections ranging from 768Kbps to 15Mbps.
+It also offers satellite subscriptions through its partnership with HughesNet.
+As mentioned, this cheap internet service option provides more access numbers than most, which means its dial-up customers have a better chance at acquiring a good connection quickly.
+In fact, EarthLink provides over 50 in the Miami area and over 45 in the San Diego area.
 In our tests, EarthLink was able to provide services in all eight test areas, including DSL to rural parts of New Mexico and South Carolina.
-In total, they provide services to over 1.5 million customers.
+In total, this internet provider has about one million customers.

 If you can find a fast cable or fiber optic option in your area, go for that.
 If not, investigate what kind of speed and service EarthLink offers in your area.